Skip to main content

 Transitions

 Transitions lead the machine from a state to another.
-Transitions must have the event, and target parameters.
+Transitions must have both event, and target parameters.
 The event is the method that have to be called to launch the transition.
 The target is the state to which the transition will move the machine.
 This method is automatically created by the Superstate engine.

 A transition can have optional action and cond parameters. action is a method (or callable) that will be called when transition is launched.
 If parameters are passed to the event method, they are passed to the action method, if it accepts these parameters. cond is a method (or callable) that is called to allow or deny the transition, depending on the result of its execution.
-Both "action" and cond can be lists.
+Both action and cond can be lists.

 The same event can be in multiple transitions, going to different states, having their respective needs as selectors.
 For the transitions having the same event, only one cond should return a true value at a time.